Set in a blue cove between Bellingham and Blaine, Birch Bay State Park feels private and secluded without being far from urban life.

-There is one kitchen shelter with electricity and water that is on a first come, first served basis.
+There is one kitchen shelter with electricity and water that is on a first-come, first-served basis.
 A reservable group day-use area includes a picnic shelter and accommodates up to 125 guests.
 The park has six sheltered and 120 unsheltered picnic tables.
 Call the park to reserve at (360) 371-2800.

-Half mile of hiking trails
+0.5 mile of hiking trails

 Water activities & features

 Personal watercraft use

 Birch Bay State Park has an active summer interpretive program, the 0.5-mile Terrell Marsh Interpretive Trail and four interpretive signs throughout the park.

 Birch Bay is a popular destination for hard shell clamming and is abundant in Dungeness crab.
 Harvest season normally begins mid-August.

 A recreational license is required for fishing and shellfish harvesting at Washington State Parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

 Located in Whatcom County on Puget Sound, Birch Bay has one boat ramp.

 Launching a boat at a state park requires one of the following: • An annual launch permit (Natural Investment Permit; or • An annual Discover Pass and a daily launch permit; or • A one-day Discover Pass and a daily launch permit.